IllDepence/sirtetris.com/static/pages/hbby.md

 ![](static/img/interests/remix.jpg)

-Maybe not a hobby in the traditional sense, but something I would like people to be more aware of and where try myself to lead by example.
+Maybe not a hobby in the traditional sense, but something I would like people to be more aware of and where I try to lead by example.
 Use (and thereby spread) stuff that is permissively licensed ([e.g. muisc](https://www.youtube.com/watch?v=URz6XdYJdqw)), buy [DRM free](https://www.defectivebydesign.org/guide) whenever possible, release under permissive licenses yourself.

 If you haven't seen it yet, watch [Everything is a Remix](https://vimeo.com/139094998).
 Further down some very specific realms of remix culture.